Diamond necklace possibly linked to Marie Antoinette's demise up for auction

 One of the previous owners of the necklace was Britain's Marquess of Anglesey and a family member wore it on the occasion of Queen Elizabeth II's coronation, according to Sotheby's

-A historic necklace set with nearly 500 diamonds weighing a total of approximately 300 carats and formally in the collection of the Marquess of Anglesey is pictured during an auction preview at Sotheby's in Geneva, Switzerland, on Thursday.
-REUTERS
+An historic necklace set with nearly 500 diamonds weighing a total of approximately 300 carats and formally in the collection of the Marquess of Anglesey.
+Photo: Reuters

-The Georgian-era piece containing 300 carats of diamonds being sold by a Asian private collector in Geneva on November 13 is valued at $2.29 million, Sotheby's said

 A diamond-studded necklace thought to be involved in a scandal that led to the eventual downfall of the last queen of France, Marie Antoinette, is being sold in Geneva next week.